-OCT 2014 Update: Due to our family size and dynamic with four little ones and our fifth on the way, the permanent situation is that I have sparse time for Find A Grave compared to when I first created my profile.
+April 2015 Update: Due to our family size and dynamic with five children ages 5 and younger, the ongoing situation is that I have sparse time for Find A Grave compared to when I first created my profile.
 Nevertheless, I will continue to exploit pockets of time as they become available to do profile updates, corrections, research, etc. Thank you meanwhile for your patience!

 If you are interested in attending the Shipley Family Reunion which is held every two years at the end of July near Chehalis, WA, please leave a message on my profile and I will contact you with info.
 Our next reunion is Summer 2016.